Apr 8 - Apr 9 9:00 am - 3:00 pm

 This two-day indoor event features models of all kinds including trains, aircraft, boats and automobiles.
 Miniaturists also display their impeccably crafted work.
 Radio controlled model demonstrations, kids activities and more highlight this popular family event.

 The Midcoast Model Festival has realized tremendous past success, attracting model builders of all ages and numerous model clubs from around the region.
+Lunch, snacks and drinks will be available for purchase at our Museum Cafe.
 Show hours are 9:00 a.m. to 3:00 p.m. on both Saturday and Sunday.

 This two-day indoor event attracts approximately 70 exhibitors and features a vast array of models of all kinds including trains, aircraft, boats, automobiles and more.
 Miniaturists also display their impeccably crafted work.
 Radio controlled model demonstrations, children’s activities and more highlight this popular family event.
 Modelers from throughout Maine and beyond display a mix of kit models as well as handmade creations.
 This show is a celebration of all types of models, and exhibitors are expected to bring everything from antique model steam engines to cars, planes, ships and trains.
 Models of all sizes will be accommodated.
 If you are an exhibitor and intend to fly RC aircraft at the Midcoast Model Festival, please contact Aircraft Conservator Bob Bailey at email@example.com to go over FAA policies.